department-of-veterans-affairs/va.gov-team/platform/cms/ux-writing/README.md

 # UX Writing for Va.gov CMS
-*Designing with words to improve usability of the Va.gov content management system and communications to users.*
+*Designing with words to improve usability of the VA.gov content management system and communications to users.*

 Point of contact: Rachel Kauff, UX Writing lead, CMS team